NexMirror/Kallithea/docs/contributing.rst

 We don't have a formal coding/formatting standard.
 We are currently using a mix of Mercurial (http://mercurial.selenic.com/wiki/CodingStyle), pep8, and consistency with existing code.
-Run whitespacecleanup.sh to avoid stupid whitespace noise in your patches.
+Run ``scripts/run-all-cleanup`` before committing to ensure some basic code formatting consistency.

 We support both Python 2.6.x and 2.7.x and nothing else.
 For now we don't care about Python 3 compatibility.